 - Review management on the go with mobile access

-- AI analyzes customer sentiment to find areas you can improve
+- AI analyzes customer sentiment to find areas that need improvement

 - Agencies can use white-label reporting